 Always seek the advice of a medical professional as soon as any symptoms appear, or if any of your previously treated symptoms worsen.
 Additionally, you should always follow the advice of your medical professional regarding rest, treatment, medications, or therapy.

-For a free legal consultation with a whiplash accidents lawyer serving Pittsburgh, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving Pittsburgh, call (800) 598-7557

 Symptoms of Whiplash